 All terms and conditions of the installment payment plan will be stated in the plan document.
-Students who have failed to comply with the terms of any prior installment payment plan with the College, or who have made a late payment to the College or who have issued a check to the College that has been returned for insufficient funds may not be allowed to participate in an installment payment plan.
+Students who fail to comply with the terms of an installment payment plan, or who have made a late payment to the College or who have issued a check to the College that has been returned for insufficient funds may be prohibited from entering into an installment payment plan for subsequent terms.
 Installment payment plans are not available to students enrolled in non-credit certificate courses.